JamesCrox/The_Dirty_Bird/README.md

 - __The Footer__

   - The footer section includes links to the Dirty Bird social media sites, Facebook and Instagram.
 These links will open to a new tab to allow easy navigation for the user.
-  - The footer is valuable to the user as it encourages them to keep connected via social media
+  - The footer is valuable to the user as it encourages them to keep connected via social media.

 ![Footer](https://raw.githubusercontent.com/JamesCrox/The_Dirty_Bird/master/assets/images/footer.png)